Wetbikeboy2500/web_content_parser/README.md

 assert(id1 == id2);
 ```

 This format makes ids readable even when stored by their uid.
-Sources should also not have their names(`source` property) with colons in them.
+Sources should also not have their names(`source` property) contain colons.
 This allows for extracting the `source` and `id` based on the location of the first colon. `uid` can also be passed as a parameter to set the uid for the id.
-Being able to set the uid can allow invalid values for the given ID, but it is there for data conversions and reducing the amount of string operations.
+Being able to set the uid can allow invalid values for the given ID, but it can reduce string operations from data conversions.

 IDs are tied to all information returned.